 1. SETUP YOUR FILES -

-reads the special comment lines that look something like
+The script needs to find the special comment lines that look something

 2. CONFIGURE THE SCRIPT -

-Open the main script file 'linkmat.cgi' in a text editor and
+Open the main script file 'mailmat.cgi' in a text editor and change

 following the instructions found there.